 I will admit, I had moments where I’d panic, “OMG.
 What was I thinking?!”
 I wondered if I were too old for such an active dog, and if should I surrender him to the breeder.
 But we made it through.

-Thankfully, the trainer I found helped me with several practical suggestions, such as, “Put him in the crate during calls!”
-We also started going to obedience classes, which helped a lot!
+Thankfully, the trainer I found helped me with several practical suggestions, such as putting him in the crate during calls.
+We also started obedience classes, which helped quite a bit.
 Slowly, things became easier as we got into a routine.

 At about 16 months, I told the trainer that I had spent a great deal of time simply getting to know Rocky.